eneskemalergin/blog/_posts/personal/2017-01-01-finding_myself.md

 - Follow up my yearly academic goals for productive year
 - Becoming more rational not giving in to emotional ups and downs
 - Finishing what I started before going into a new task/project
-- Aim for the stars
+- Visit and Travel as much as possible to new cities, museums, places.

 ![2017 Plan](https://raw.githubusercontent.com/eneskemalergin/eneskemalergin.github.io/master/images/2017_plan.jpg)

 PS: If you got this far, thank your for your patience.
 Now you know me more than most of my friends.